brentgroves/linux/curl/install-curl.md

 # install with apt

-This might already be installed but if you need a newer version then remove apt installed version and install from snap store or conda.
+This might already be installed but as of now 3/31/2024 this is the install method to choose because of issues with the snap install method.

 ```bash
 sudo apt install curl